 Hyde Street Pier: Stop by the Hyde Street Pier to check out its interesting historic ships.
 They range from an old ferry boat that was used before the Golden Gate Bridge was built to a fun steamboat used to help build the Panama Canal.
 Click here for pictures and to learn more about visiting.

-SF Cheese Fest: The 2nd annual SF Cheese Fest takes place on the same day as Brews on the Bay, in the evening from 6-9pm.
+SF Cheese Fest: The annual SF Cheese Fest takes place the same month as Brews on the Bay.
+This event is at night from 6-9pm.
 Celebrate local food, beverage, and the art of preservation, which also includes cured meats, jams, pickles, and more.
 Find festivals details here.

 Comedy Day: What could be better than a free day of hilarious acts from more than 40 great comedians, outdoors in Golden Gate Park?
 Enjoy the day laughing with friends and hitting up the delicious food and beer stands at the festival.
 Click here for full details.

-Bay Area Blues Festival: This annual festival takes place in downtown Martinez, across the bay from SF.
+Polk Street Blues Festival: This annual festival takes place on Polk Street in Nob Hill.
 All weekend long you will enjoy live blues music on two stages, gourmet food stands, arts and crafts booths, and activities for the kids.
 Find out more.

 Savings: One of the best places to find additional tickets for the weekend is on Goldstar.
 They feature tickets for tours, theater performances, and other top events at a fraction of the full price.
 I love to use them for bay cruises, walking tours, and wine tasting events.
 Click here to check out their current selection of tickets.